rapid7/insightconnect-workflows/workflows/Block_Host_with_Palo_Alto_Firewall_from_Microsoft_Teams/help.md

 **Edit Each Palo Alto Firewall step to specify the group you are using** In these steps, specify the group you would like to add and remove host objects from.

-This will automatically skip blocking private IP addresses, if you'd like to block these as well, set `Skip RFC 1918` in the `Create Network Object` step to false in the Palo Alto firewall steps.
+By default this workflow will automatically skip blocking private IP addresses, if you’d like to block these as well, set `Skip RFC 1918` option to false in the `Create Network Object` step.

 After import, activate the workflow in order to trigger it.